List of The Grudge characters: Susan Williams

 Susan Williams (portrayed by KaDee Strickland) is the sister of Matthew Williams (William Mapother).
 She is a businesswoman employed in Tokyo.
 She becomes nervous when she is unable to contact Matthew, and the ghosts of Toshio and Kayako later play around with her, coming to her disturbance.
-After much running, and one attempt to get help, she resorts to hiding under a duvet.
+After much running, and one attempt to get help, she resorts to hiding in her apartment under a duvet.
 She is killed by Kayako, who drags her under the duvet.
-She is the last of the Williams' to die, and does not live in the Saeki house.
+She is the last of the Williams to die, and does not live in the Saeki house.

+She is the American counterpart of Hitomi Tokunaga from the original film.